cpske/ISP/code-quality/index.md

 *Code Quality* is subjective, but accepted **characteristics** of good quality code are:

 - code does what it should
-- can be tested
+- code can be tested (testable)
+- easy to understand
 - uses a consistent style
-- easy to understand
 - is well-documented
-- can be maintained (the above factors greatly influence this)
+- can be maintained (the above factors influence this)

 References: